 Amtrak train service could be an option, however there is no station in Ithaca.
 The nearest station is in Syracuse, 60 miles/100 km (90-minute drive) to Ithaca.
-Ithaca Airline Limousine can provide shuttle transportation from the Syracuse train station to Ithaca.
+Shuttle transportation from the Syracuse train station to Ithaca can be arranged through a local service, Big D’s Limousines (phone: 1.607.273.3030).
 You may also arrange transportation to Ithaca through an area taxi or Uber/Lyft service, or by driving a rental car.

 You will need to determine the appropriate method of admission into the United States.
 Here are some general-information websites for your reference:

 - U.S. Department of State: Visa Waiver Program

 - U.S. Customs and Border Protection Travel Page

 The Visa Waiver Program enables nationals of certain countries to travel to the United States for tourism or business for stays of 90 days or fewer without obtaining a visa.

 If a visa is required, we can send you a B1 (Business Visitor) Visa Certification Letter that you can submit with an application to the U.S. Embassy/Consulate.
 It is used to support that you will be coming to the U.S. for a business purpose.
 You should confirm that the letter is sufficient with the embassy/consulate.
 It is important to state that you will be a professional attending a business conference held at Cornell.
 You will not be an admitted student or earn academic credit, and therefore it should not be appropriate to apply for a student visa.
 We cannot provide you with an I-20 form, as that document is issued only to students admitted for full-time university study.